NCERT Solution for Class 6 Science Chapter 12 - Beyond Earth

 1. Understand celestial bodies:

-Before solving questions it is very important to understand the basic concepts discussed in this chapter.
+Before solving questions it is very important to understand the basic concepts discussed in beyond earth ncert solutions.
 Understanding of key topics like the Sun, Moon, planets, stars, asteroids, and satellites is essential.
 Focus more on their characteristics and differences

 2. Memorize the solar system: